 Order to establish the camp

 The construction was commissioned to the SS Central Construction Board.
-Prisoners were supposed to work in the construction of a large housing estate for the SS, Clothing and Supplies Factories, and after their completion they were to be employed in production and in the workshops which were to be formed in the camp.
-After giving the instructions for building the camp, Heinrich Himmler gave the order to an SS-Standartenführer Karl Otto Koch, who was the former commandant of the Buchenwald concentration camp, to take up organisational matters of newly emerging camp.
+The prisoners were supposed to work in the construction of a large housing estate for the SS, Clothing and Supplies Factories, and after their completion they were to be employed in production and in the workshops of the camp.
+After giving the instructions for the camp establishment, Heinrich Himmler gave the order to SS-Standartenführer Karl Otto Koch, the former commandant of the Buchenwald concentration camp, to take up organisational matters of newly emerging camp.